Serious crash at Okoia near Whanganui

 Emergency services are at the scene of a serious crash at Okoia near Whanganui.

-A police spokeswoman said the two-car crash on Longacre Road was called in about 12.20pm on Monday.
+A police spokeswoman said the two-car crash on Longacre Rd was called in about 12.20pm on Monday.

 “The road is currently closed while emergency services work at the scene.”